tobilg/ai-observer/README.md

 > Unified local observability for AI coding assistants

-**AI Observer** is a self-hosted, single-binary, OpenTelemetry-compatible observability backend designed specifically for monitoring local AI coding tools like Claude Code, Gemini CLI, and OpenAI Codex CLI.
+**AI Observer** is a self-hosted, single-binary, OpenTelemetry-compatible observability backend designed specifically for monitoring local AI coding tools like Claude Code, Gemini CLI, OpenAI Codex CLI, and GitHub Copilot.

 Track token usage, costs, API latency, error rates, and session activity across all your AI coding assistants in one unified dashboard—with real-time updates and zero external dependencies.